 For Further Exploration

 The plugins listed below represent the full landscape.
-I’d recommend starting with:
+For 2026, I’d recommend starting with:

-• SWAM Strings if you’re building orchestral arrangements
+• SWAM Solo Strings if you’re building orchestral arrangements with an MPE controller

 • Chromaphone if you want to understand physical modeling as a creative tool first, emulation second